-Note: Any equipment being worked on must be locked out before any maintenance can be performed.
+Note: Any equipment being worked on must be locked out before any maintenance can be performed (Follow Section 6.2 Lockout, Managing Hazardous Energy).

-- Only competent workers (refer to section 3.0.2 Responsibilities) shall operate, inspect and maintain mobile equipment or company vehicles. - Drivers abstracts are reviewed upon hire, then pulled annually for review - Operation, inspection, repair and maintenance shall be carried out according to Manufacturer's Instructions, Company Policy and applicable Regulations. - All equipment manuals must stay with the equipment at all times. - All operators and passengers are required to wear a seat belt at all times when vehicle and/or equipment is in motion. - All equipment and vehicle operators shall conduct a pre-use inspection of the equipment they are assigned to before operating the equipment, according to Manufacturer's Instructions and/or Company policy. - All pre-use, periodic and/or certification inspection results and maintenance and repair activities shall be documented on a separate record for each machine or unit and kept in a form and location so the information is immediately available to the operator. - Operators of any Stony Valley Contracting Ltd. Motor vehicle most follow all traffic laws and rules of the road. - Equipment shall be equipped with a horn or other audible warning device and a separate back up alarm where required by regulation. - All Stony Valley Contracting Ltd. Employees must sign and obey to the Stony Valley Contracting Ltd. Safe Driving Policy. - Equipment cabs, floors and decks shall be kept free of any materials, objects or tools which may create a tripping hazard, interfere with controls, or pose a hazard to the operator in the event of an incident. - No person other than the operator is allowed on any equipment that does not have provision for a passenger(s).
-No one shall board or leave equipment that is in motion.
+- Only competent workers (refer to section 3.0.2 Responsibilities) shall operate, inspect and maintain mobile equipment and company vehicles. - Drivers abstracts are reviewed upon hire, then pulled annually for review. - Operation, inspection, repair and maintenance shall be carried out according to Manufacturer's Instructions, Company Policy and applicable Regulations. - All equipment manuals must stay with the equipment at all times. - All operators and passengers are required to wear a seat belt at all times when vehicle and/or equipment is in motion. - All equipment and vehicle operators shall conduct a pre-use inspection of the equipment they are assigned to before operating the equipment, according to Manufacturer's Instructions and/or Company policy.
+Follow Form P022. - All pre-use, periodic and/or certification inspection results and maintenance and repair activities shall be documented on a separate record for each machine or unit and kept in a form and location so the information is immediately available to the operator. - Complete a 360 degree walk around every time before entering a vehicle or piece of equipment. - Drivers of any Stony Valley Contracting Ltd. Motor vehicle most follow all traffic laws and rules of the road. - Equipment shall be equipped with a horn or other audible warning device and a separate back up alarm where required by regulation. - When operating light duty vehicles, driver must ensure to honk horn once for pulling forward, and twice for backing up. - Use a spotter when available prior to backing up. - Park vehicles and equipment so your first move is always forward. - All sites will have a specific designated parking area for light duty vehicles and mobile equipment which is clearly identified with a sign, and is either barricaded, bermed or chained off.

-- All mobile equipment designed and used for lifting, hoisting or similar operations shall have the Safe Working Load attached, legible and clearly visible to the operator. - Windshields, other windows and mirrors shall be kept clean to provide clear vision. - Equipment with defects that might affect the safe operation of the powered mobile equipment must be repaired before the equipment is operated (i.e. defective brakes).
-The equipment shall be immediately removed from service and the supervisor notified. - All mobile equipment shall utilize starting systems that prevent start-up while wheels or tracks are engaged. - All equipment shall have lights, front and rear, sufficient to illuminate the path of travel in all conditions. - The use of air or fluid pressure to maintain application of a parking brake system is prohibited. - An operator shall not leave the controls of a vehicle or mobile equipment unit unless that equipment is secured against unintended movement.
+- Equipment cabs, floors and decks shall be kept free of any materials, objects or tools which may create a tripping hazard, interfere with controls, or pose a hazard to the operator in the event of an incident. - No person other than the operator is allowed on any equipment that does not have provision for a passenger(s).
+No one shall board or leave equipment that is in motion. - All mobile equipment designed and used for lifting, hoisting or similar operations shall have the Safe Working Load attached, legible and clearly visible to the operator. - Windshields, other windows and mirrors shall be kept clean to provide clear vision. - Equipment with defects that might affect the safe operation of the powered mobile equipment must be repaired before the equipment is operated (i.e. defective brakes).
+The equipment shall be immediately removed from service and the supervisor notified. - All mobile equipment shall utilize starting systems that prevent start-up while wheels or tracks are engaged. - All equipment shall have lights, front and rear, sufficient to illuminate the path of travel in all conditions. - The use of air or fluid pressure to maintain application of a parking brake system is prohibited. - An operator shall not leave the controls of a vehicle or mobile equipment unit unless that equipment is secured against unintended movement. - Follow all site rules and additional training as required. - Additional training will be provided (ex.
+National Safety Coed) as required.